yuyu78/pastry-online-shop/README.md

 * Provide clear information in the website for good user experience.

 #### User Stories
-* As a first time visitor, I want information about the French pastry.
+* As a first time visitor, I want information about the French pastry so I know what is the patisserie and viennoiserie.
-* As a first time visitor, I want to view the list of pastry available.
+* As a first time visitor, I want to view the list of pastry available so I can check the price, the allergens, the flavor.
-* As a first time visitor, I want to easily navigate the site and get clear information.
+* As a first time visitor, I want to easily navigate the site so I can get clear information quickly.
-* As an interested client, I want to know the ordering process.
+* As an interested client, I want to know the ordering process so I can receive the product.
-* As an interested client, I want to know how and when I can receive my order.
+* As an interested client, I want to know how and when I can receive my order so I can choose between collection or delivery and select a suitable time.
-* As a interested client, I want to get information about the shop, the contact details, the location, the opening hour.
+* As a interested client, I want to get information about the shop so I can check the contact details, the location, the opening hour.
-* As a retuning customer, I want to follow the shop on social media so that I can stay up to date with the latest news of the shop.
+* As a returning customer, I want to follow the shop on social media so that I can stay up to date with the latest news of the shop.

 ### Scope plane